realworldocaml/book/en/command-line-parsing.md

 `required` _arg_         _arg_ and error if not present `optional` _arg_         _arg_ `option`
-`optional_with_default`  _arg_ with a default if not present `listed` _arg_           _arg_ `list` may appear multiple times `no_arg`                 `bool` that is true if flag is present.
+`optional_with_default`  _arg_ with a default if not present `listed` _arg_           _arg_ `list`, flag may appear multiple times `no_arg`                 `bool` that is true if flag is present.

 The flags affect the type of the callback function in exactly the same way as anonymous arguments do.
 The full example of our `md5` function with flags is below.

 ```ocaml
 open Core.Std